Last Updated on 7 May 2024 by Cycloscope

 Under 250$ [Check The Latest Price]

 The adjustable, secure-fit ear hooks make sure they stay in place and not fall on the ground.
-They come with 4- sizes interchangeable ear-tips, easy to find a perfect fit, and you can play around with it to match your desired grade of noise-insulation.
+They come with 4- sizes of interchangeable ear-tips, easy to find a perfect fit, and you can play around with them to match your desired grade of noise-insulation.
 One of those ear-tips is cone-shaped, meant to let more ambient noise in, you might want to use that when cycling on unprotected roads.

 The downside is mainly their size, a bit too big and heavy might cause annoyance when worn with a helmet and sunglasses.